Consensys/quorum-examples/README.md

 There are 3 ways to start the sample network, each method is detailed below:

 1. By running a pre-configured Vagrant virtual-machine environment which comes complete with Quorum, Constellation, Tessera and the 7nodes example already installed.
-Bash scripts provided in the examples are used to create the sample network.
+Bash scripts provided in the examples are used to create the sample network: [Running with Vagrant](#running-with-vagrant)
-1. By running [`docker-compose`](https://docs.docker.com/compose/) against a [preconfigured `compose` file](https://github.com/jpmorganchase/quorum-examples/blob/master/docker-compose.yml) to create the sample network
+1. By running [`docker-compose`](https://docs.docker.com/compose/) against a [preconfigured `compose` file](https://github.com/jpmorganchase/quorum-examples/blob/master/docker-compose.yml) to create the sample network: [Running with Docker](#running-with-docker)
-1. By installing Quorum and Tessera/Constellation locally and using bash scripts provided in the examples to create the sample network
+1. By installing Quorum and Tessera/Constellation locally and using bash scripts provided in the examples to create the sample network: [Running locally](#running-locally)

 Your environment must be prepared differently depending on the method being used to run the example.